Letting your apartment

 Under the terms of the underlease, leaseholders are allowed to underlet their apartments by way of an Assured Shorthold Tenancy agreement (AST).

-The underletting period must be for a minimum of six-months and a maximum of three years*.
-Leaseholders must register the underletting/sub-tenancy with CREM (the landlord) within 28 days.
+Leaseholders must register the underletting/sub-tenancy with CREM (the landlord) within 28 days (para.
+12).
 CREM will require the original or a certified copy of the AST, and will demand an administration fee (currently £95 + VAT) to register the underletting.
 CREM can be contacted at email@example.com.

 Please note: a car parking space, if assigned to an apartment, cannot be separately let.

+[As part of the original S24 application to the FTT leaseholders asked that responsibility for registering sub-lets (together with lease assignments, granting consents and issuing sales packs) be placed with the Tribunal-appointed manager.
+HML’s fee for registering tenancies would be £40 + VAT.
 The FTT initially determined that it should be the S24 manager’s responsibility.
 CREM appealed this decision.
 Regrettably Judge Vance reversed the previous FTT decision, deeming such matters to pertain to a landlord’s“proprietary right”.
-The leaseholders did not have the financial resources required to appeal this decision at the Upper Tribunal and were forced to accept the ruling.
+The leaseholders did not have the financial resources required to appeal this decision at the Upper Tribunal and were forced to accept the ruling.]